 Manufacturers frequently preassemble filters, regulators, and lubricators to form combination units, Figure 10.
 They are packaged together as common body sizes with common connection port sizes.
 Interconnections may be via threaded nipples or modular face connectors.
 The modular connectors allow easy removal of components for servicing or cleaning.
 In addition, some manufacturers combine filters and regulators in stacked assemblies where the filter head becomes the regulator body.
 The components share common inlet and outlet connections, which makes the assembly very compact.

-Such packaged units, whether FR only or FRL complete, are practical choices for most industrial applications.
+Such packaged units, whether F-R only or complete F-R-L, are practical choices for most industrial applications.
 The selection criteria are the same as with any of the individual components, except that the combined pressure and flow performance becomes the only consideration.
 Note that when critical requirements dictate the use of specialty filters or precision regulators, the assembly probably must be made up of individual selections and connected with pipe nipples.